Red Sox vs. Guardians Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has recorded 66 hits with 19 doubles, two triples, five home runs and 23 walks.
+- Alex Verdugo has collected 66 hits with 19 doubles, two triples, five home runs and 25 walks.
 He has driven in 24 runs with three stolen bases.

 Verdugo Recent Games